christroutner/koa-ipfs-blog-rpi/README.md

 ## Usage
 Your device will now automatically pull down updated content from the IPFS network, and serve that content over IPFS, the web, and Tor.
+It will automatically start up the software if you reboot your RPi.

 You announce updates to your content by using the [memo-push](https://github.com/christroutner/memo-push) tool.
 The server will